Danny0408/Cmd-Bypass/README.md

 <h2><strong>NRFC's CMD bypass </strong></h2

 >-this is a simple batch file to bypass cmd when it's blocked on eg: school computers
+>Forked from somebody else

 - *Disclaimer*